We are privately owned and not affiliated or endorsed by any government agency.

 5. Eating disorders: MST can sometimes lead to disordered eating patterns as a form of control or coping mechanism.

-The VA offers various evidence-based treatments for these conditions, including cognitive processing therapy, prolonged exposure therapy, and eye movement desensitization and reprocessing (EMDR).
-These treatments can help veterans process their trauma and develop healthy coping strategies.
+These reactions are normal responses to an abnormal experience.
+Seeking help isn’t a sign of weakness; it’s a step toward healing and recovery.
+The VA provides several evidence-based treatments, including cognitive processing therapy, prolonged exposure therapy, and eye movement desensitization and reprocessing (EMDR).
+These therapies can help veterans work through their trauma and build healthy coping strategies.

 With expertise spanning local, state, and federal benefit programs, our team is dedicated to guiding individuals towards the perfect program tailored to their unique circumstances.